jlouazel/jlouazel/README.md

 ### Hi there 👋

-I'm Jean-Baptiste, a French software engineer based in Los Angeles, specializing in video streaming and WebRTC technology 🇫🇷 🇺🇸
+I'm Jean-Baptiste, a French software engineer based in Los Angeles, specializing in video streaming and WebRTC 🇫🇷 🇺🇸

 - 🔭 I’m currently working at Lumen as a Senior Software Engineer, focusing on CDN caching and HTTP/3 topics.
 - 🌱 I have extensive experience in the video streaming industry, with a strong focus on video delivery and WebRTC technology.